cbottrell/RealSim/README.md

 ## Setting up

-### Deblending SDSS corrected images: `Source Extractor`
+### Deblending SDSS corrected images: SEP `Source Extractor`
-`Source Extractor` (Bertin & Arnouts 1996) must be installed (https://www.astromatic.net/software/sextractor).
-I am planning a fix which uses the Pythonized `Source Extractor` module, `sep` (Barbary 2016), for the next big update.
-This avoids several of external dependencies including configuration files and parameter files as well as the main installation.
-In preparation for this update, you can do: `pip install sep`.
+The Pythonized `Source Extractor` module, `sep` (Barbary 2016, https://github.com/kbarbary/sep) now replaces the functionality of `Source Extractor` (Bertin & Arnouts 1996) in `RealSim` to reduce external dependencies and installation requirements.
+To install `sep`, do: `pip install sep`.

 ### Reading SDSS PSF reconstruction files: `read_psf`
 An application which reads SDSS PSFs must also be installed.
 It is included in this package.
 Go into the `Sources/utils/sdss-apps/` directory and do: